Regular priceFrom £35.00

 I don’t like draughts!
 Keep me away from any cold spots in the house.

-Asparagus setaceus native range is from Central Ethiopia to S. Africa, Comoros and is part of the Asparagaceae family.
-Although this plant is often called Asparagus Fern, it isn’t a fern.
-Asparagus setaceus is a bushy evergreen with climbing stems, and appears to have feathery leaves, however, these are flattened branchlets (cladode).
+Asparagus setaceus is part of the Asparagaceae family and is commonly called Asparagus fern - it isn't a fern.
+This bushy evergreen is native to South Africa (it has been introduced to many sub-tropical areas around the world) and appears to have feathery leaves, however, these are flattened branchlets (cladode).

-Genus name comes from the Greek asparagos and the specific epithet setaceus means bristly.
+The genus Asparagus comes from the Greek for plants sprouting edible buds from the rootstock and the specific epithet setaceus means bristly.